Chandramauli-Arm64/nvim-config/README.md

 - Lua Language Server (for LSP support; recommend installing the smartphone-supported version from GitHub).

-- As for Stylua it will not work in Termux.
-If you are able to find the arm64 V8 or v7 version depending on your smartphone then clone it via git.
-Then install Rust via `pkg install rust` and build it with cargo.
+> Note: Stylua does not work by default in Termux because official binaries are not available for ARM64 or ARMv7 Android devices.
+If you'd like to use Stylua, you'll need to:

+- 1. Find or clone the Stylua source code from its GitHub repository.

+- 2. Install Rust using `pkg install rust` or `rustup`

+- 3. Build Stylua manually using `cargo build --release`

+- This process depends on your phone's architecture (ARM64-v8a or ARMv7).
+Once built successfully, you can integrate Stylua into your Neovim setup.

 ### Python Setup